|Alma Mater:||Iowa State|

 Office - (405) 325-6876

-It has been 10 years since Oklahoma Athletic Director brought head coach K.J.
+It has been 11 years since Oklahoma Athletic Director brought head coach K.J.
 Kindler to Norman to lead the Oklahoma women’s gymnastics program.
-In that decade, Kindler has seen her transformative vision for the Sooner program become a reality.
+In just over a decade, Kindler has seen her transformative vision for the Sooner program become a reality.

 A three-time National Coach of the Year, Kindler led her program exactly where many said it could never go.
-OU’s head coach has taken the Sooners to the absolute height of the NCAA gymnastics world with a 2014 NCAA Championship, five top-three national finishes, six straight regional titles, 63 All-America honors and seven Big 12 titles.
+OU’s head coach has taken the Sooners to the absolute height of the NCAA gymnastics world with NCAA Championships in 2014 and 2016, six top-three national finishes, seven straight regional titles, 81 All-America honors and eight Big 12 titles.

 In recognition of Oklahoma’s extraordinary and dominant season, NCAA gymnastics coaches voted Kindler the 2015 National Coach of the Year.
 Kindler has been named Coach of the Year three times in her career (2005, 2010, 2015), including two times as head coach at Oklahoma.